 Program Educational Objectives: The GSE program takes students with traditional engineering backgrounds (mechanical, electrical, aerospace, etc.) and produces graduates who can effectively use the tools and techniques of both systems science and traditional engineering disciplines to approach and analyze complex problems, design feasible solutions, and select an appropriate solution.
 It is expected that graduates possessing these skills will go on to make substantive contributions to capability development within the DoD.
 The GSE program consists of the following two educational objectives:

 - Graduates will rise to positions of technical and/or programmatic leadership within capability planning, system acquisition and/or sustainment organizations.
 Examples of leadership positions include Technical Director, Division Chief, Chief Engineer, and System Program Manager/Director.

 - Graduates will continue to employ SE methods across the DoD acquisition life cycle.
 Examples of such SE methods include requirements analysis and management, architecture definition/evaluation, iterative (software) design, technical decision analysis, trade studies, risk management, modeling and simulation, and optimization and capability assessment.

-- GSE graduates will demonstrate application of the SE process and methods on contemporary problems of interest to the DoD.
+2. Students will apply SE processes and methods in a systematic manner on contemporary problems of interest to the DoD.

-- GSE graduates will be proficient with various tools for implementing the SE principles and processes.
+3. Students will be proficient using analytical tools for implementing SE processes and methods.

-- GSE graduates will demonstrate the ability to effectively communicate technically complex ideas and concepts in both spoken and written formats.
+6. Students will effectively communicate technically complex ideas and concepts in both written and spoken formats.